 Tonight’s (18th March) Broader Horizons has been postponed due to the icy conditions.
 We look forward to hearing from Rev. Arthur Cowburn at a later date.

 March Broader Horizons

 This Mornings Service has been cancelled due to the Snow.
 We hope you are all safe and warm.
 We look forward to seeing you next week for the Palm Sunday service.

 One of our Church Charities is the Mission Aviation Fellowship.
 They assist 18,000 diferent Charities by flying there representatives, people in need, goods and even Cows around the world.

-More details of the National Movement can be found on there website at
+More information about the mission Aviation Fellowship can be found at

 These meetings are informal in style and start with Tea and Coffee.
 The previous meetings have been very interesting and have stimulated many different discussions.